H-Studio logo

 • success is measured too late — or incorrectly

-And in most cases, the root cause is not strategy.
+And in many cases, the root cause is not strategy.

 It's bad tracking.